 Lyve Systems are modular in design and construction, facilitating ease of installation and allowing for future expansion.
 Wineries typically producing up to 16,000 gallons per day (gpd) of wastewater can take advantage of a pre-engineered system.
 Larger wineries may benefit from a Lyve System custom design to meet their specific needs.
-Our add modules that grow with your business.

 The heart of the Lyve system is the bioreactor, where ideal conditions are maintained for bacteria to proliferate.
 It’s in the bioreactor where the bacteria metabolize the dissolved compounds as the wastewater flows through.
 Blowers supply air to a fine bubble air diffusion system.
 This system dissolves monitored levels of oxygen into the bioreactor to satisfy the bacteria’s respiration requirements.
 Nutrient levels are also maintained as the bacteria require ammonia nitrogen and phosphate for enzyme production and growth.

 Under these ideal and managed conditions, the bacteria produce a gel-like substance that allows them to agglomerate and form “flocs.”
 These flocs are bound clusters of bacteria which also gather fine inert particles that we term suspended solids.

 The next stage of the Lyve system is the clarifier.
 It is here where the bacterial flocs, along with any suspended solids, are separated from the water.
 The flocs are heavier than the water and sink to the bottom of the clarifier, and the clean water is allowed to flow over weirs, the contaminant load having been removed from the wastewater stream.